 History of the Fox Terrier

-Among the many well-known Fox Terriers of history was Caesar, the favorite dog of King Edward VII, and Herbert Hoover had two Fox Terriers known as Big Ben and Sonnie.
+Among the many well-known Fox Terriers of history was Caesar, the favorite dog of King Edward VII.
+Herbert Hoover had two Fox Terriers known as Big Ben and Sonnie.
 The breed became especially popular in the 1930s and 1940s thanks to Asta, co-star of William Powell and Myrna Loy in The Thin Man movies.
 The breed’s looks, features, and natural skill to perform have made these dogs a familiar presence in both movies and television.

 Fox Terrier Care

 Both Smooth and Wire Fox Terriers should have their nails trimmed monthly and ears checked weekly.
-These dogs also have a penchant for digging, so while a monthly bath is generally sufficient, more frequent bathing may be required if they happen to gain access to a garden or mud in the backyard.
+These dogs also have a penchant for digging, so while a monthly bath is generally sufficient, more frequent bathing may be required if they gain access to a garden or mud in the backyard.